-- 1. Personal data shall be processed lawfully, fairly and in a transparent manner in relation to the data subject - lawfulness, fairness and transparency purpose limitation - 2.
-Personal data shall be collected only for explicit and legitimate purposes, and not further processed in a manner that is incompatible with those purposes - data minimisation - 3.
-Personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed accuracy storage limitation integrity and confidentiality

-4. Personal data shall be accurate and, where necessary, up to date; every reasonable step must be taken to ensure that inaccurate personal data, having regard to the purposes for which they are processed, are erased or rectified without delay

-5. Personal data shall be kept in a form which identifies data subjects for no longer than necessary for the purposes processed

-6. Personal data shall be processed using appropriate technical or organisational measures that ensures appropriate data security, including protection against unauthorised or unlawful processing, accidental loss, destruction or damage
+- Personal data shall be processed lawfully, fairly and in a transparent manner in relation to the data subject lawfulness, fairness and transparency. - 2.
+Personal data shall be collected only for explicit and legitimate purposes, and not further processed in a manner that is incompatible with those purposes purpose limitation. - 3.
+Personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed data minimisation. - 4.
+Personal data shall be accurate and, where necessary, up to date; every reasonable step must be taken to ensure that inaccurate personal data, having regard to the purposes for which they are processed, are erased or rectified without delay accuracy. - 5.
+Personal data shall be kept in a form which identifies data subjects for no longer than necessary for the purposes processed storage limitation. - Personal data shall be processed using appropriate technical or organisational measures that ensures appropriate data security, including protection against unauthorised or unlawful processing, accidental loss, destruction or damage integrity and confidentiality.

-Details on how to apply these principles are in Annex B.
+Details on how the College will meet these principles are in Annex B.